-RCP Stream - A single bidirectional association between the peer RDMA-capable protocol layers on two Nodes over a single transport-level stream.
-For TCP, an RCP Stream is also known as an RDMAP Stream.
-For iSER/TCP, the association is created when the connection transitions to iSER-assisted mode following a successful Login Phase during which iSER support is negotiated.
+RCP Stream - A single bidirectional association between the peer RDMA-Capable Protocol layers on two Nodes over a single transport-level stream.
+For iWARP, an RCP Stream is known as an RDMAP Stream, and the association is created when the connection transitions to iSER-assisted mode following a successful Login Phase during which iSER support is negotiated.